Categories

 Gold: rows 23-24, 31-34, 37-38, 41-46 + final slip stitch row

-Note: It’s good to remember that the nature of this stitch is double sided.
-So, when you complete one row, it’s not yet going to be visible from the other side.
-So you need to complete two rows in order to see the new colour from both sides.
-It’s almost like you’re working in a round.
-To make both sides look the same you’ll need to always make sure that each colour has the same amount of rows on both sides.
+Note: It’s important to remember that this stitch is double-sided.
+When you complete one row, it won’t be visible from the other side yet.
+You need to complete two rows in order to see the new color on both sides.
+It’s almost like working in the round.
+To make both sides look the same, ensure that each color has the same number of rows on both sides.

 Thermal Stripes Crochet Potholder – how to change colours video demonstration